W

 Johansen, who is now based in Copenhagen, still returns to Helsinki every couple of months, and always visits the library with his daughter.
 “Oodi is maybe the biggest example of a new kind of library,” he says.
 “And it’s not only what’s inside, but also the design itself is magnificent.”

-Sign up for the Reasons to be Cheerful newsletter.Enabling Finland’s approach is a legal framework known as the Library Act, which outlines key objectives such as improving literacy, making information readily available to the public, and promoting equality.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Enabling Finland’s approach is a legal framework known as the Library Act, which outlines key objectives such as improving literacy, making information readily available to the public, and promoting equality.
 This holistic, participatory method has paid off: Public libraries are the most popular cultural institutions in Finland.
 Some 50 percent of citizens use the library at least once a month, and 20 percent use it weekly.

 However, despite Oodi’s enviable successes, others in the industry argue that in order to tackle the decline of libraries, rather than offering experimental modern services, authorities should simply invest in books.
 The significant cost of Oodi is perhaps something that others might not be able to afford: €98 million (about USD $97 million).